QuickUse Calculator

 Mistakes we have made and fixed

-We document these because a site that claims "no bugs" is lying or incurious.
+We document this because a site that claims "no bugs" is lying or incurious.
 The right metric is recovery time and process change, not zero defects.
 We aim for hours-to-fix on cited-number errors and weeks-to-fix on UX or interpretation issues.

 When to consult a professional

 These calculators are research tools, not professional advice.
-For decisions that involve material money or material risk, you should talk to a licensed professional — not because the calculator is wrong (we put a lot of work into it being right), but because a calculator cannot know your full situation.
+For decisions that involve material money or material risk, you should talk to a licensed professional β€” not because the calculator is wrong (we put a lot of work into it being right), but because a calculator cannot know your full situation.
 Specifically:

-For US tax decisions involving anything beyond a W-2 — small-business income, K-1 distributions, multi-state work, equity compensation — talk to a CPA.
-For Brazilian tax decisions involving rendimentos no exterior, ganho de capital em transações complexas, or planejamento sucessório, talk to a contador with active CRC registration.
+For tax decisions involving anything beyond a W-2 β€” small-business income, K-1 distributions, multi-state work, equity compensation, retained earnings β€” talk to a CPA.
 For health decisions, including pregnancy tracking and weight-management plans, consult a physician or registered nutritionist.
 For decisions about how to allocate retirement savings, especially Roth conversions or large rollovers, talk to a CFP.
 The "When not to use this calculator" section on every page surfaces the specific edge cases where calculator output stops being a useful approximation.

 Contact us